-The CALEA Accreditation Process is a proven modern management model; once implemented, it presents the Chief Executive Officer (CEO), on a continuing basis, with a blueprint that promotes the efficient use of resources and improves service delivery — regardless of the size, geographic location, or functional responsibilities of the agency.
+The CALEA accreditation process is a proven modern management model.
+Once implemented, it presents the CEO, on a continuing basis, with a blueprint that promotes the efficient use of resources and improves service delivery — regardless of the size, geographic location, or functional responsibilities of the agency.

 Now entering its fourth decade, CALEA’s law enforcement accreditation process focuses on standards that ensure best practices related to life, health, and safety procedures for an agency.
 For contemporary law enforcement agencies, these standards serve as a foundation for all organizational activities.
 Further, the program addresses high-risk issues while ensuring law enforcement officers are properly prepared to meet the basic service expectations of the community and to manage critical events.